-Our experienced physical therapists have more than 20 years of combined experience providing exceptional service to patients in outpatient facilities, large urban research hospitals, skilled nursing facilities, acute and intensive care and at home.
-You will receive individualized attention during a one-on-one evaluation session with Chris or Frank.
+Our experienced physical therapists have more than 40+ years of combined experience providing exceptional service to patients in outpatient facilities, large urban research hospitals, skilled nursing facilities, acute and intensive care and at home.
+You will receive individualized attention during a one-on-one evaluation session with a physical therapist.
 We develop a custom program of treatment in which you actively participate in establishing goals.
-Most important: Restoring painfree movement, strength, health and function.
+Most importantly, restoring pain free movement, strength, health and function.

 - Low back pain

 - Foot and ankle pain and dysfunction

 - Patellofemoral problems